David Hasselhoff: Later career

 In February 2008, towards the end of the Knight Rider 2008, he reprised his career-making role as Michael Knight as he walked on to introduce himself to his on-screen son, Mike Traceur.
 On November 12, 2008, he became the first celebrity downloadable character for the PlayStation Network's video game Pain.

-In September 2009, he featured on a radio podcast for Compare the Meerkat, part of the advertising for British website, Comparethemarket.com.
+In September 2009, he featured on a radio podcast for Compare the Meerkat, part of the advertising for British website, Compare the Market.
 He was the subject of an Early Day Motion in the House of Commons of the United Kingdom as a result of his support for the re-opening of Morecambe Winter Gardens.

 In 2010, Hasselhoff guest hosted professional wrestling's WWE Raw in London, England.
 On August 15, 2010, Comedy Central aired a special "roast" of Hasselhoff.

 Hasselhoff returned to The Young and the Restless, reprising his role as "Snapper" for a short arc that aired in mid-June 2010.
 Hasselhoff appeared as a contestant on season 11 of Dancing with the Stars.
 His professional dance partner was Kym Johnson.
 On September 21, 2010, they were the first couple eliminated from the competition.
 Coincidentally, Hasselhoff competed against Brandy Norwood, who judged alongside him in the first season of America's Got Talent.

 In October 2010, it was announced that he would be playing Captain Hook in the New Wimbledon Theatre production of the pantomime Peter Pan from December 2010 to January 2011.
 He has reprised his role of "Hoff the Hook" for 2012 at the Manchester Opera House.